siddharthreddyarutla/The-Sparks-Foundation/README.md

 # The-Sparks-Foundation-

-Here are the tasks of spark foundation internship program.
+Here are the tasks for spark foundation internship program.